pavel-trafimuk/timeinc-storefront/README.md

     /nas01/apps/subs3/content/cmdev/assets/appstorefronts-jq/{BRAND_CODE}/adobe/apple/ipad/v25

+However you should always deploy using the `bin/deploy` script.
 There are a couple helpful scripts in `bin/` that can make deployment relatively easy.

 This is a simple compile and commit of the EW assets:

     bin/deploy cmdev EW

 Which will run `bin/build EW` then checkout the appropriate folder from CVS, copy in the newly built files, commit and tag them.

-**NOTE**: deploying to qa or prod will switch to the qa or prod branch automatically to ensure the correct code is deployed. cmdev will allow you to deploy whichever branch you're currently on.

-You may want to add the following to your .bash_profile to ease this process:

-    cdv25() {
-      cd /nas01/apps/subs3/content/cmdev/assets/appstorefronts-jq/$1/adobe/apple/ipad/v25
-    }
-    alias gotov25=cdv25

-...which allows you to go into the assets folder using just `gotov25 EW` in the shell
+See the detailed description of `bin/build` and `bin/deploy` in the Utility Scripts section below.

 MAKING ZIP FILES FOR IT TO EMBED